From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Introduction

 \subsection{Solar Cell Degradation}

-Heterojunction (HJ) Si solar cells have world record efficiencies approaching 27\%, due to the excellent surface passivation by their a-Si layer that leads to low surface recombination velocity and high open circuit voltage $V_{OC}$.
-In spite of the impressive efficiency records, HJ Si cells have not yet been widely adopted because of the perceived challenge that HJ cells may exhibit enhanced performance degradation, possibly related to their a-Si layer.
-Traditional c-Si modules typically exhibit about a 0.5\%/yr efficiency degradation, primarily via $I_{sc}$ and the fill factor FF, typically attributed to external factors, such as moisture ingress and contacts.
-In contrast, in 2018 two papers reported studies of the degradation of fielded Si HJ modules over 5-10 \cite{DelineChris2018SHSF,ChoiSungwoo2018ADRo}.
+Heterojunction (HJ) Si solar cells have world record efficiencies approaching 27\%, due to the excellent surface passivation by their amorphous Silicon (a-Si) layer that leads to low surface recombination velocities and high open circuit voltages $V_{OC}$.
+In spite of the impressive efficiency records, HJ Si cells have not yet been widely adopted by the market because of the perceived challenge that HJ cells may exhibit accelerated performance degradation, possibly related to their a-Si layer.
+Traditional crystalline Si (c-Si) modules typically exhibit about a 0.5\%/yr efficiency degradation, primarily via their short circuit current $I_{sc}$ and the fill factor FF, typically attributed to external factors, such as moisture ingress and increased contact resistance.
+In contrast, in 2018 two papers reported studies of the degradation of fielded Si HJ modules over 5-10 years \cite{DelineChris2018SHSF,ChoiSungwoo2018ADRo}.
 They reported degradation rates close to 1\%/yr, about twice the rate of traditional cells.
-They attributed this to a new, internal degradation channel, the decay of $V_{OC}$, at a rate of about 0.5\% /yr.
-The decay of $V_{OC}$ suggests degradation processes possibly due to an increased recombination at the a-Si/c-Si interface, or in the a-Si layer.
-Either way, the degradation is suspected to be caused by the increase of the electronic defect density.
+These papers pointed to a new degradation channel, the decay of $V_{OC}$, at a rate of about 0.5\%/yr.
+The decay of $V_{OC}$ suggests that the degradation is possibly due to internal factors, increasing recombination either at the a-Si/c-Si interface, or in the a-Si layer.
+Such increased recombination is typically caused by the increase of the electronic defect density.